CynapticsAI/InterIIT13_Pathway/README.md

 ## Installation

-**Step 0**: Create a Python virtual environment and install dependencies.
+#### Step 0: Create a Python virtual environment and install dependencies.

 1. Create a virtual environment: